masc-ucsc/docs/docs/pyrope/07b-structtype.md

 // t.fun1 only has ext.fun1
 assert t.fun1(a=1,b=2) == 4
-t.fun1()                 // compile error, no option without arguments
+t.fun1()                 // error: no option without arguments

 // t.fun2 has base.fun2 and then ext.fun2
 assert t.fun2(1,2) == 5  // EXACT match of arguments has higher priority